sdylewski/Stealthchanger/docs/Probes.md

 Con:
  - It's a ton of work to calibrate a single toolhead this way, let alone 5 or 6.
- - A bad gcode Z offset is going to dig into your bed and amage your PEI plate.
+ - A bad gcode Z offset is going to dig into your bed and damage your PEI plate.

 # FAQ